blank-query/lazyVPN-for-Omarchy/readme.md

         -   Provider detection and location detection (via IP geolocation if needed)
         -   Standardized renaming and duplicate prevention
         -   Optional cleanup prompt to securely delete original files from Downloads after successful import (uses `shred` to overwrite before deletion)
-    -   **Remove Servers**: Safely remove servers with automatic cleanup of performance history and configuration references.
+    -   **Remove Servers**: Securely delete servers (configs shredded, not just deleted) with automatic cleanup of performance history and configuration references.
     -   Both accessible from `⚙️ Options` submenu.
 -   **✏️ Interface Renaming**: Easily rename the network interface (e.g., from `wg0` to `lazyvpn`) directly from the menu.
 -   **Robust Configuration**: